mosip/mosip-infra/deployment/sandbox-v2/docs/digitalcardcert.md

 	  "version": "string"
 	}
 	```
-  * 4. Get the IDA certificate data from the below URL, Copy it and use it for certificate exchange in the next step.
+  * 4. Get the Digitalcard certificate data from the below URL, Copy it and use it for certificate exchange in the next step.
         ```https://minibox.mosip.net/v1/keymanager/getCertificate?applicationId=DIGITAL_CARD```

   * 5. Upload IDA certificate from the above request in the below SWAGGER URL:- ```https://minibox.mosip.net/v1/partnermanager/swagger-ui.html#/Partner%20Service%20Controller/uploadCACertificat$        ```